Dwight the Therapy Dog (FETCH Feature)

 Each week, Anita says, Dwight will lead her to the activity room and immediately walk up to Mr. M. She gives Mr. M a spoonful of peanut butter to give Dwight, a ritual that they both love.
 While Mr. M may not always remember the day of the week, his face always lights up when he sees his furry friend.
 He even has Dwight’s Christmas card (a picture of him with Santa) hanging up in his room.

 Their visits are short to avoid over-stimulation for both Dwight and the residents, but Dwight is the star of the show when he is there.
-He even ends each visit by singing a song, which you can hear in the video below.
+He even ends each visit by singing a song.
 We are so proud to see the incredible work that Dwight is doing!

 Thank you to Anita, Dwight, Lynn Marchant, and the staff and residents of The Pearl for taking the time to work with us!